 Street view tours are live, online tours using the magic of Google Street View, hosted by a specialist who can reveal the lives of places in real time.

-Placecloud experts are historians and other cultural researchers of place.
-They may operate as an individual publishing their research, or be part a local history society or larger heritage organisation or archive.
+Placecloud experts are specialists in the these and related fields.
+They may be academics, published authors, or researchers with a local history society or larger heritage organisation, museum or archive.

 We have a dual mission.